revgrid/revgrid/etc/revgrid.api.md

     getSelectedRowCount(includeAllAuto?: boolean): number;
     // (undocumented)
     getSelectedRowIndices(includeAllAuto?: boolean): number[];
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration getSingletonViewDataRow(y: number, subgrid?: Subgrid<BCS, SF>): DataServer.ViewRow;
+    getSingletonViewDataRow(y: number, subgrid?: Subgrid<BCS, SF>): DataServer.ViewRow;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration getSubgridRowCount(subgrid: Subgrid<BCS, SF>): number;
+    getSubgridRowCount(subgrid: Subgrid<BCS, SF>): number;
     // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag getViewData(): readonly DataServer.ViewRow[];